-In vocal music, the melody is sung by the lead vocalist.
-Other singers can provide harmony and instruments can add accompaniment, but the melody is the star of the show.
+In vocal music, the melody is sung by the lead singer.
+Other vocalists can provide harmony and instruments can add accompaniment, but the melody is the star of the show.

 What are the characteristics of melody?
 How do you describe a melody?

 A melody needs to have two things.
-The first is a sequence of notes, also known as pitches, which are musical tones that can range from high to low.
+The first is a sequence of notes, or pitches, which range from high to low.
 The second is rhythm, which is the timing and duration of each note.

 These two simple elements can create an incredible variety of combinations.
 Even though a melody only consists of one note at a time, it can convey so much energy and emotion.
 Melodies can be fast and sparkly, like “The Flight of the Bumblebee.”
 They can be slow and majestic, like “Finlandia.”
-They can be sweeping and graceful, like a Strauss waltz.
-They can be fun and exciting, like your favorite pop tunes that you love to sing along with.
+They might be sweeping and graceful, like a Strauss waltz.
+Or they can be fun and exciting, like your favorite pop tunes that you love to sing along with.

 Melodies often tell you a lot about where a piece of music comes from.
 It’s easy to recognize and identify melodies from different folk traditions such as the Japanese folk song “Sakura” or the Irish tune “Star of the County Down.”